 Did you know that 65% of men by age 60 and 40% of women by age 40 will have visibly noticeable hair loss?
 Many people think that hair loss is something that only affects you as you age.

 In fact, the majority of people actively searching treatments to reduce hair loss or restore their hair are between the ages of 30 and 50 years old.
 Not as old as many people may think.

 The truth is hair loss can affect both men and women at any age, and can dramatically affect an individual’s appearance and confidence.
 There are many different factors that can play a role in hair loss.

 In both men and women hormonal imbalance can be a major contributing factor for hair loss.

 The tricky thing with thyroid is that in many patients a simple prescription may not be enough.
-There are many nutrients needed at a cellular level for you to properly utilize and convert thyroid hormone in the tissues.
+Your body needs many nutrients at a cellular level to properly utilize and convert thyroid hormone in the tissues.
 Some patients will find that although they are properly medicated and their thyroid levels are optimal, they still have not had all of their symptoms resolve.

 On the other end of the spectrum, testosterone can also play a role in hair loss.
 This is true in both men and women.
-In some patients testosterone is converted into the active form of testosterone called DHT.
+In some patients, testosterone can be excessively converted into the active form of testosterone called DHT.

 When most people think about nutrition needed to maintain and promote healthy hair growth, they automatically think of Biotin.
-While biotin can be helpful to maintain healthy hair, it is not the only nutrient that is required.
+While biotin is important to maintain healthy hair, it is not the only nutrient that is required.